scaraddicted/scaraddicted/README.md

 u call urself "childe irl trust" but u dont even have him as ur fav character get out u fake fan creep u dont deserve him take that off ur profile

+thank u so much have a great day except for mfs that fit my dni u freak freakster freaky freaks

 thank u have a great day except for mfs in my dni u creep u have "ppl who think #abcdefghijklmnop is blue" in ur dni but im literally colorblind and thats lowk ableist idk hear me out u weirdo